 Background Mastitis is an inflammatory reaction of the mammary gland tissue, which causes huge losses to dairy farms throughout the world.
 Staphylococcus aureus is the most frequent agent associated with this disease.
 S. aureus isolates, which have the ability to form biofilms, usually lead to chronic mastitis in dairy cows.
 Moreover, methicillin resistance of the bacteria further complicates the treatment of this disease.
 Stigmata maydis (corn silk), one kind of traditional Chinese medicine, possess many biological activities.
 Methods In this study, we performed antibacterial activity assays, biofilm formation assays and real-time reverse transcription PCR (RT-PCR) experiments to investigate the effect of stigmata maydis (corn silk) on biofilm formation and vancomycin susceptibility of methicillin-resistant S. aureus (MRSA) strains isolated from dairy cows with mastitis.
-Results In this study, the agueous extracts of stigmata maydis inhibited the biofilm formation ability of MRSA strains and increased the vancomycin susceptibility of the strains under biofilm-cultured conditions.
-Discussion This study proves that the aqueous extracts of stigmata maydis inhibit the biofilm formation ability of MRSA strains and increase the vancomycin susceptibility of the MRSA strains under biofilm-cultured conditions.
-This indicates that stigmata maydis might be used as an adjuvant ingredient in the vancomycin treatment of MRSA infections.
+Results In this study, the aqueous extracts of stigmata maydis inhibited the biofilm formation ability of MRSA strains and increased the vancomycin susceptibility of the strains under biofilm-cultured conditions.
+Conclusion This study proves that the aqueous extracts of stigmata maydis inhibit the biofilm formation ability of MRSA strains and increase the vancomycin susceptibility of the MRSA strains under biofilm-cultured conditions.